munificent/craftinginterpreters/book/a-virtual-machine.md

 <aside name="important">

 Or, at least, it *will* be in a few chapters when it has enough content to be useful.
-Right now, it's not exactly a paragon of intellectual achievement.
+Right now, it's not exactly a wonder of software wizardry.

 </aside>

 Despite that dramatic intro, it's conceptually pretty simple.
-You have an outer loop that goes and goes until we run out of instructions.
+You have an outer loop that goes and goes.
 Each turn through that loop, we read and execute a single bytecode instruction.

 To process an instruction, we first figure out what kind of instruction we're dealing with.
 The `READ_BYTE` macro reads the byte currently pointed at by `ip`